Opening Ceremony 2014

-Throughout February, there will be educational, social, and cultural programs reflecting the month's theme, Sankofa!
-The Revival held on the Stony Brook campus.
+Throughout February 2014, Stony Brook University will host Black History Month, an annual tradition that celebrates the African American experience.
+There will be educational, social, and cultural programs reflecting the month's theme, Sankofa!
+Many People…One Voice held on the Stony Brook campus.
 The concept of Sankofa has its origin in Ghana, West Africa.
 When translated, it means that "it is not taboo to go back and fetch what you forgot."
 Sankofa is used throughout the pan-African world to promote the idea that African people must go back to their roots in order to move forward.
-The theme Sankofa!
-The Revival was created to re-ignite awareness, appreciation, passion, and commitment to Black History Month for all people, but especially those whose ancestors are from the African Diaspora.
+The theme was created to re-ignite awareness, appreciation, passion, and commitment to Black History Month for all people, but especially those whose ancestors are from the African Diaspora.

-Additional programs include the Black History Month Spoken Word Contest on February 21 and the Black History Month Unity Forum on February 26.
-The activities culminate on February 28 with the Black History Month Closing Program.
+The activities culminate on February 27 with the Black History Month Closing Program.
 Unless indicated otherwise on the Black History Month Calendar Listing, all events are open to members of the Stony Brook University community.

 Black History Month is coordinated by the Office of Multicultural Affairs and the Black History Month Committee.